Natural Resource Management Emphasis

 The educational goal of this area of emphasis is to prepare graduates who can apply technology for economic development while maintaining environmental sustainability.

-Faculty / Student Activities
+Faculty and Student Activities

-Atmospheric Sciences.
 The atmospheric sciences group emphasis research in applied meteorology and climatology with a special interest in understanding the interactions between the atmosphere and other environmental systems.

 Watershed assessment is the use of chemical, physical and biological properties to determine the current health of a watershed.
 Also included in a watershed assessment are predicting future watershed conditions and suggesting management practices that will maintain and improve health of a watershed.

-Bioprocessing program is focused on providing technical assistance research, enhancing technology transfer and deployment to industry for the purpose of reducing pollution.
+The bioprocessing program is focused on providing technical assistance research, enhancing technology transfer and deployment to industry for the purpose of reducing pollution.

-Decision Support System.
 This program includes crop simulation models, data base management programs, crop model application programs for tactical and strategic decision making, as well as yield forecasts.

-Sustainable Systems.
 This program involves development of sensors, sustainable practices, and management assistance aids for precision and sustainable farming.
 It has been recently discovered that plants play produce volatile chemicals in response to some insect feeding.
 Researchers are also developing new technologies for agricultural water use and for interfacing of water quality models for agricultural and riparian areas.

 As engineers, graduates with this specialization pursue careers in land and water resource management, wildlife resource management, environmental management and park management, just to name a few.
 Work conducted by these graduates include: